 We have a sample software overview document that was created as part of the template we based our project space on, which can be found in the Samples space within Documents.
-Navigate to the Samples space and the select the Copy action for 'system-overview.html' using the clipboard icon next to the scissors.
+Navigate to the Samples space and then click More Actions icon next to the document 'system-overview.html' then click Copy.
 This will place the item in the clipboard.
+A message is displayed to tell us that the document was successfully added to the clipboard.